 Summary

-Once you’ve received confirmation that your details have been updated, you may then cancel your old club membership, or allow it to expire.
-Congratulations!
+Once you receive confirmation that your details have been updated, you may cancel your old club membership or allow it to expire.
+Its that easy!

-If you’re unsure of which club to choose, why not check out our Club Directory, or alternatively, check out the Oz Fish and Game – Hunting Club.
+If you’re unsure of which club to join, check out the Oz Fish and Game – Hunting Club.

 Disclaimer